Spencer Steer Preview, Player Props: Reds vs. Cardinals

-On Saturday, Spencer Steer (on the back of going 2-for-4) and the Cincinnati Reds face the St. Louis Cardinals, whose starting pitcher will be Zack Thompson.
-First pitch is at 6:40 PM ET.
+After going 0-for-3 in his most recent game, Spencer Steer and the Cincinnati Reds face the St. Louis Cardinals (who will hand the ball to Miles Mikolas) at 1:40 PM ET on Sunday.

-He had two hits (going 2-for-4) in his most recent game against the Cardinals.
+He had a hitless performance in his previous game (0-for-3) against the Cardinals.

 Spencer Steer Game Info & Props vs. the Cardinals